 Alligators are important in nature.
-They help maintain the population balance of certain prey species and they help shape and modify habitat.
-During times of severe drought, alligators are known to dig holes (gator holes) to concentrate water.
-This helps the alligator survive, and provides a water source to many other species of plants and animals in the area.
+They help maintain the population balance of certain prey species and they help shape and modify habitats.
+During times of severe drought, alligators dig holes (gator holes) to concentrate water.
+This helps the alligator survive, and helps many other species of plants and animals in the area.